ABDULLAH AHMAD BADAWI: MALAYSIA PRIME MINISTER (2003-2009)

 Life and Family of Abdullah Ahmad Badawi

-Abdullah born in November 1939 is from Bayan Lepas, Penang.
-The son and grandson of religious teachers, he attended Bukit Mertajam High School and studied at MBS (Methodist Boy's School) Penang for his 6th form.
-He graduated with a Bachelor of Arts degree in Islamic Studies from the University of Malaya in 1964.
-After graduating from university he joined the Malaysian Administrative and Diplomatic Corps (the formal term for the civil service).
-He served as Director of Youth at the Ministry of Youth and Sport as well as secretary of the National Operations Council (MAGERAN).
+Abdullah Ahmad Badawi, born in November 1939 in Bayan Lepas, Penang, came from a family with deep religious roots.
+Both his father and grandfather were respected religious teachers.
+He received his early education at Bukit Mertajam High School and later completed his Sixth Form at Methodist Boys’ School, Penang.
+In 1964, he graduated from the University of Malaya with a Bachelor of Arts degree in Islamic Studies.
+After university, he joined the Malaysian Administrative and Diplomatic Corps, beginning a long civil service career that included serving as Director of Youth at the Ministry of Youth and Sports and as secretary of the National Operations Council (MAGERAN).

-Badawi's paternal grandfather, Syeikh Abdullah Badawi Fahim, was of Arab descent.
-Syeikh Abdullah was a well-respected religious leader and nationalist, was one of the founding members of Hizbul Muslimin, later known as PAS.
-After independence, Syeikh Abdullah became the first mufti of Penang after Independence.
-His father, Ahmad Badawi, was a prominent religious figure and UMNO member.
-His maternal grandfather, Ha Su-chiang was a Utsul Muslim who came from Sanya in Hainan.
+Badawi’s paternal grandfather, Syeikh Abdullah Badawi Fahim, was of Arab descent and was a highly regarded religious leader and nationalist.
+He was a founding member of Hizbul Muslimin, which later evolved into the Pan-Malaysian Islamic Party (PAS), and after independence became the first Mufti of Penang.
+Abdullah’s father, Ahmad Badawi, was also a prominent religious figure and a member of UMNO.
+On his mother’s side, his grandfather, Ha Su-chiang, was a Utsul Muslim who migrated from Sanya in Hainan.
 [Source: Wikipedia]

 Political Career of Abdullah Ahmad Badawi

-Abdullah won a seat in parliament in 1978 in Mahathir’s UMNO party in the constituency of Kepala Batas in northern Seberang Perai (which had also been represented by his late father), which he still represents today..
-His religious background made it hard for fundamentalists to dismiss him as not Islamic enough.
+Abdullah Ahmad Badawi entered electoral politics in 1978 when he won a parliamentary seat for UMNO in the constituency of Kepala Batas in northern Seberang Perai, an area previously represented by his late father.
+His strong religious background made it difficult for Islamic fundamentalists to portray him as insufficiently committed to Islam, helping to bolster his political credibility among Malay voters.

-When UMNO (Baru) was formed in February 1988, the then UMNO President and Prime Minister Dr Mahathir Mohamad brought Abdullah into the pro tem committee of UMNO (Baru) as the Vice President.
-In 1990, Abdullah retained his seat as Vice President.
-During the Cabinet reshuffle in 1991, Mahathir brought him back into the Cabinet as Foreign Minister.
-He held this post until November 1999 when Syed Hamid Albar succeeded him.
-Even though he lost his Vice Presidency in the 1993 UMNO elections, he remained in the Cabinet and was appointed Minister of Foreign Affairs.
-Prior to 1998, he had also served as Minister in the Prime Minister's Department, Minister of Education, Minister of Defence, and Minister of Foreign Affairs.
-He completed his probation when he was appointed Deputy Prime Minister of Malaysia and Minister of Home Affairs following the dismissal of Anwar Ibrahim.
+When UMNO (Baru) was established in February 1988, Mahathir brought Abdullah back into the party leadership by appointing him to the pro tem committee as a vice president, a position he retained following the 1990 party elections.
+In a cabinet reshuffle in 1991, Mahathir returned Abdullah to the Cabinet as Minister of Foreign Affairs, a post he held until November 1999, when he was succeeded by Syed Hamid Albar.
+Although Abdullah lost his UMNO vice-presidency in the 1993 party elections, he remained in the Cabinet and continued to serve in senior ministerial roles.
+Over the years, he held several key portfolios, including Minister in the Prime Minister’s Department, Minister of Education, Minister of Defence, and Minister of Foreign Affairs.
+His long period of political rehabilitation culminated in his appointment as Deputy Prime Minister and Minister of Home Affairs following the dismissal of Anwar Ibrahim.

 Abdullah Steps Out Mahathir Shadow